6 Reasons to Start a Garden This SpringArticle posted in: Lifestyle

 2. You Can Save Money

-Save some money while you’re stuck at home by starting a vegetable and herb garden.
+Save some money by starting a vegetable and herb garden.
 Depending on what you grow, you can easily cut your produce bill in half with your own homegrown bounty.
 If you don’t have a backyard, open rooftop or much living space, even creating small pots on your windowsills filled with fresh herbs and lettuce can help you save money on your meal prep.

 Partaking in your community garden is another great money-saving solution if you lack space.
 Some gardens allow you to purchase or rent your own area, while others are entirely shared and you trade time tending the plants for a share in the produce.
 Other community gardens sell the produce at a local farmers market and you can even earn a few bucks for getting your hands dirty.
 If you’ve never gardened before, you could learn a thing or two by speaking to the experienced gardeners in your neighborhood.
 Gardening can help you stay healthy and connected during this time of social distancing.

 Want to save even more money?
 Click here for our Saver’s Guide to Buying Organic! >

 3. You’ll Burn Calories

-The gyms may be closed.
-However, you can still get your daily exercise and stay fit while you’re practicing self isolation.
+You can get your daily exercise and stay fit with a home garden.
 You may not think of gardening as a calorie-burning exercise but remember that every little bit of movement counts.
 Digging, bending, weeding, raking and walking all burn calories and get your blood pumping.